Far too many young people continue to be drawn into areas of violence, exploitation, and county lines. Let’s draw the line, together. Learn more.

 First day absence

-Parents/carers will be expected to inform the college regarding a pupil’s reason for absence.
-If a call has not been received by 08:45, a member of staff will contact the parent/guardian to establish the reason for absence.
+Parents/carers will be expected to inform the college regarding a students reason for absence.
+If a call has not been received by 08:45, a member of staff will contact the parents/carers to establish the reason for absence.
 If no contact can be made a message/voicemail should be left.
 If no contact can be established, this process should be repeated.
 If no contact can be established after multiple attempts, then emergency contacts should be called.

 Where no contact can be made, the ‘Continuing Absence’ guidance should be followed, see below.